 Many large-sized and mid-tier audit firms have formed their own audit firm groups that use common brand of global networks they have joined.
-And within the group, audit firm and other entities cooperate with each other in providing services in Japan (hereinafter, such groups are referred to as "domestic audit firm groups").
+And within the group, audit firm and other entities cooperate with each other in providing services in Japan ("domestic audit firm groups").
 Besides the audit firms, these groups generally include consulting companies, financial advisory companies that carry out financial due diligence and provide financial advice on M&A deals, tax accountant firms, and attorney firms ("group companies").